AqwamCreates/DataPredict/docs/API/Models/DoubleExpectedStateActionRewardStateActionNeuralNetworkV2.md

 * maxNumberOfIterations: How many times should the model needed to be trained.

-* epsilon: Controls the balance between exploration and exploitation for calculating expected q values.
+* epsilon: Controls the balance between exploration and exploitation for calculating expected Q-values.
 The value must be set between 0 and 1.
 The value 0 focuses on exploitation only and 1 focuses on exploration only.

 * averagingRate: The lower the value, the faster the weights changes.
 The value must be set between 0 and 1.